Africa

 At the end of your tour visit the MAAM High Mountain Archaelogical Museum (Museo de Arqueología de Alta Montaña) with its collection of Incan artifacts, including mummies of girls found in the Llullaillaco Volcano.

-Drive 3-hours to Cachi, passing through the towns of Cerrillos, El Carril and Chicoana before ascending the Escoipe Cliff.
-Continue along the dramatic mountain road known as the Cuesta del Obispo, with its hairpin bends offering marvellous views of the rippling Sierra del Obispo mountains covered in olive-green vegetation, until you reach the high altitude Piedro del Molino (Stone Mill) at 3,384 m.
-From here you take the Recta de Tin-Tin, a straight path originally laid out by the local Aboriginal people that produces the strange sense of rising, whereas in reality the road is declining.
-Continue heading westward across an arid plateau to Los Cardones National Park, set up to preserve the endangered giant candelabra cactus.
+Pass through the towns of Cerrillos, El Carril and Chicoana before ascending the Escoipe Cliff.
+Continue driving along the dramatic mountain road known as the Cuesta del Obispo, with its hairpin bends offering marvellous views of the rippling Sierra del Obispo mountains covered in olive-green vegetation, until you reach the high altitude Piedro del Molino (Stone Mill) at 3,384 m.

 After crossing Payogasta, an ancient indigenous settlement, you will arrive in the town of Cachi situated at the foot of the Nevado de Cachi.
 This pre-Columbian region of old houses and good wine has a pristine atmosphere.
 Here you can visit the small 18th century church that is decorated with wooden objects and also serves as the Archaeological Museum.

-Then leave Cachi and drive 4-hours to Cafayate, the region that produces the world's best high altitude white wines using the Torrontes grape.
 The town is scenically situated in the heart of the Calchaquíes Valleys and is surrounded by vineyards and rivers.
 This series of high altitude valleys receives over 300 days of sunshine a year and is renowned for its contrast of colours and unique geography, ranging from mountain deserts to subtropical forests and vineyards.
-The town has many beautiful homes that combine colonial and baroque architecture, such as the parish church and the municipal building.

 This morning you can visit the Vine and Wine Museum (pay entrance fee locally) before leaving Cafayate and driving 4-hours back to Salta, travelling through the spectacular Cafayate Gorge.